HEX Minutes 10/24/2024October 24, 2024

 October 24, 2024

-the meeting was adjourned by order of the Hearing Examiner at 2:12
+There being no further business for the good of the County, the meeting was adjourned by order of the Hearing

 COLLIER COUNTY HEARING EXAMINER